trento-project/web/README.md

 Swagger UI is available at [trento-project.io/web/swaggerui](https://trento-project.io/web/swaggerui).

-# Overview
+# Overview of Trento

-_Trento_ is a comprehensive cloud-native, distributed monitoring solution.

-It's made of three main components:
+**Trento** is a comprehensive cloud-native, distributed monitoring solution, and it consists of three main components:

-- Trento Agent
-- Trento Runner
-- Trento Web (current repository)

-[Trento Agent](https://github.com/trento-project/agent) is a single background **process running in each host of the target** infrastructure the user desires to monitor.
+- [Agent](https://github.com/trento-project/agent): Single background **process that runs on each host in the target infrastructure**
-[Trento Runner](https://github.com/trento-project/runner) is responsible for **running** the Trento configuration health checks\*\* among the installed Trento Agents.
+- [Wanda](https://github.com/trento-project/wanda): Responsible to **orchestrate _checks_ executions** on a target infrastructure among the installed Trento Agents.

-_Trento Web_ is the **control plane of the Trento Platform**.
-In cooperation with the Agents and the Runner it discovers, observes, monitors and checks the target SAP infrastructure.
+- [Web](https://github.com/trento-project/web) (current repository): The control plane of the Trento Platform, which works in conjunction with the Agents and Wanda to **discover, observe, monitor, and check** the target SAP infrastructure.

+## Trento architecture

 See the [architecture document](https://github.com/trento-project/docs/blob/main/guides/architecture/trento-architecture.md) for additional details.

-> Being the project in development, all of the above might be subject to change!

-# Features
+# Features of Trento

 ## SAP HANA HA Automated discovery

 The central server integrates with the agents discoveries by **collecting** information about the target SAP infrastructure and then **detects** different kinds of scenarios and **reacts** accordingly.

 See also [Trento Agent](https://github.com/trento-project/agent) for additional information.

-## Reactive Control Plane

-By leveraging modern approaches to software architecture and engineering and top-notch technologies we built a **reactive system** that provides **real-time** feedback about the **changes in the target** infrastructure.

-Here's a non-comprehensive list of the capabilities provided by the bundled Web UI:

-- Global Health Overview
-- Hosts Overview and Detail
-- Pacemaker Clusters Overview and Detail
-- SAP Systems Overview and Detail
-- HANA Databases Overview and Detail
-- Checks Catalog

 ## Configuration validation